-FISCAL 2022 COMPENSATION HIGHLIGHTS
+FISCAL 2023 COMPENSATION HIGHLIGHTS

 Annual Cash Bonuses are Based on Achievement of Quantifiable Performance Goals Determined based on a rigorous performance measurement framework that measures the Company's actual performance against multiple pre-established financial goals - which include revenue, non-GAAP gross margin, and non-GAAP operating profit goals - and each NEO's contribution to that performance.
-See "Fiscal 2022 Named Executive Officer Compensation - Annual Performance-Based Cash Bonuses" on pages 54-56 for more information about how the financial goals are set and the Company's actual performance for Fiscal 2022.
-Majority of Target Total Direct Compensation is "At Risk" Approximately 66% of our Chief Executive Officer's target total direct compensation (" TDC ") 1 and approximately 63% of our other continuing NEOs' target TDC was tied directly to the performance of the Company and/or the Company's stock price, as shown in the pay mix charts on page 48.
+See "Fiscal 2023 Named Executive Officer Compensation - Annual Performance-Based Cash Bonuses" on pages 57-59 for more information about how the financial goals are set and the Company's actual performance for Fiscal 2023.
+Majority of Target Total Direct Compensation is "At Risk" Approximately 75% of our Chief Executive Officer's target total direct compensation (" TDC ")1 and approximately 71% of our other NEOs' target TDC was tied directly to the performance of the Company and/or the Company's stock price, as shown in the pay mix charts on page 51.
 Majority of Target Total Direct Compensation is in the Form of Long-Term Incentives The most significant component of each NEO's target total direct compensation opportunity is in the form of performance stock unit (" PSU ") awards, market stock unit (" MSU ") awards, and restricted stock unit (" RSU ") awards that each vest or are earned over a multi-year (three- or four-year) period.
-In Fiscal 2022, approximately 88% of our Chief Executive Officer's, and approximately 82% of our other continuing NEOs', target TDC was annual long-term incentive compensation in the form of equity awards.
+In Fiscal 2023, approximately 92% of our Chief Executive Officer's, and approximately 85% of our other NEOs', target TDC was annual long-term incentive compensation in the form of equity awards.
 We believe equity compensation directly align the interests of our NEOs and our stockholders.
-Majority of Target TDC Long-Term Incentives are Performance-Based Approximately 59% of our Chief Executive Officer's, and approximately 55% of our other continuing NEOs', annual long-term incentive compensation for Fiscal 2022 is subject to performance-based vesting requirements.
-Vesting for the Fiscal 2022 annual equity awards with performance-based vesting requirements was contingent on our relative TSR performance compared to each company in the Russell 2000 Index over a multi-year period in the case of the MSU awards and on our non-GAAP earnings per share (" EPS ") performance over a one-year performance period and a multi-year time-based vesting requirement in the case of the PSU awards.
+Majority of Target TDC Long-Term Incentives are Performance-Based Approximately 76% of our Chief Executive Officer's and all other NEOs' annual long-term incentive compensation for Fiscal 2023 is subject to performance-based vesting requirements. .
+55555 Vesting for the Fiscal 2023 annual equity awards with performance-based vesting requirements was contingent on our relative TSR performance compared to the TSR of each company in the Russell 2000 Index over a multi-year period in the case of the MSU awards and on our non-GAAP earnings per share ("EPS") performance over a one-year performance period and a multi-year time-based vesting requirement in the case of the PSU awards.

-1 As used in this Proxy Statement, "target total direct compensation" means the named executive officer's base salary, target annual cash bonus opportunity and grant date fair value (based on the value approved by the Compensation Committee and used to determine the number of shares subject to the award) of annual long-term incentive awards granted to the named executive officer in Fiscal 2022.
+1 As used in this Proxy Statement, "target total direct compensation" means the NEO's base salary, target annual cash bonus opportunity and grant date fair value (based on the value approved by the Compensation Committee and used to determine the number of shares subject to the award) of annual long-term incentive compensation awards granted to the NEOs in Fiscal 2023.